Our Commitment to You

 Applicants from North Carolina Cooperative Innovative High Schools receive special consideration in admission to UNC system universities based on North Carolina law.
 According to House Bill 97 Section 11.16.(a) “any student who graduated from a cooperative innovative high school program with an associate degree and who applies for admission to the constituent institution has the option of being considered for admission as a freshman or as a transfer student.”
 Download the list of Cooperative Innovative High School Programs to see if your early college high school qualifies.

 In the NC State admissions process, we want to consider your application in the way that will most benefit you in your final admissions decision.
-We encourage you to apply as a freshman (first-year) applicant and to send in your high school transcript, college transcript, and official test scores so we may take them all into consideration.
+We encourage you to apply as a first-year applicant and to send in your high school transcript and college transcript so we may take them all into consideration.
+We are test-optional for 2021 first-year applicants so you may choose whether or not you would like your test scores to be considered in your admission decision.
 Review our freshman admission procedure to see what is required and review our transfer recommendations for competitive applicants to see what coursework you would need to already have completed to be competitive.
 By applying as a freshman and also submitting your college transcript, we can consider both your high school academic work and test scores as well as your college courses and grades.
 We will weigh both as we make an admission decision.